Testing in Production: Pros and Cons

 • Posted On: September 10, 2021

 Testing in production refers to the act of frequently performing tests in a live environment, after production deployment.
-It is not a substitute for any other type of testing, and the significance of the QA team still remains intact.
+It is not a substitute for any other type, and the significance of the QA team still remains intact.
+A well-planned series helps identify critical issues that might not surface in staging environments.

 Pros